nwhacks-2022/.github/profile/README.md

 ## Technical Overview
 --> Frontend overview

 We created the backend using Nodejs and Express.
-The api handles uploading and saving recordings, as well as retrieving them.
+The api handles uploading, saving and retrieving recordings, as well as fetching random questions from our question bank.
+We stored audio files in Microsoft Azure storage, and data and questions in Google Cloud Firestore.

 ## Challenges & Accomplishments
 Creating this project in just 24 hours was quite the challenge!
 While we have worked with some of these tools before,